 Chlortalidone tablets may also be of benefit to people with diabetes insipidus.
 This is a condition where a person produces large amounts of dilute urine and is constantly thirsty.
 How chlortalidone works in diabetes insipidus is not fully understood.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking chlortalidone it is important that your doctor knows:

 - If you are pregnant or breast-feeding.

 - If you have kidney or liver problems.

-- If you have gout, diabetes, or systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE).
+- If you have gout, diabetes, or an inflammatory condition called lupus or SLE (systemic lupus erythematosus).
 These conditions may be made worse by diuretics.

 - If you have been told by a doctor that you have low sodium or potassium levels in your blood, or high calcium levels in your blood.

 - If you have a problem with your adrenal glands, called Addison's disease.